 Transfers of Personal Data Outside the EU

-In some cases, disclosure of personal data to the affiliates and third parties referred to above will involve transferring personal data from a country in the EU to a country which has been held not to provide a level of protection to personal data equivalent to that provided in the EU.
-In particular, data from the EU may be transferred to, and processed in, our offices in the United States.
+In some cases, disclosure of personal data to other persons will involve transferring personal data from a country in the EU to a country which has been held not to provide a level of protection to personal data equivalent to that provided in the EU.
+In particular, personal data from the EU may be transferred to, and processed in, our offices in the United States.

 To provide adequate protection for these transfers in accordance with EU data protection law, Simpson Thacher has a Data Transfer Agreement in place, which includes appropriate contractual clauses based on and conforming to the European Commission approved standard contractual clauses.
 To obtain a copy of these clauses, please contact us at DataPrivacy@stblaw.com.

-You have various rights with respect to our use of your personal data:
+You have various rights with respect to our use, processing and sharing of your personal data: